JDBC Driver

 Each driver package includes the latest version of the license for the driver.
 The license allows you to bundle the driver with third-party software, for example when creating plugins for a BI tool.
 For more details, refer to the license file which is located in the folder where the driver was installed.

-Integrating JDBC Driver using Maven
+Integrate JDBC driver using Maven

 Exasol URL